wisniewskikr/chrisblog-it-java-springboot/arichitectures/messages/activemq/java-springboot-helloworld-messages-activemq-inmemory-topic/README.md

 Usage steps:
 1. In a command line tool start application with `mvn spring-boot:run`
-1. In a first tab of browser consume message with `http://localhost:8080/subscribe`
+1. In a first tab of browser subscribe message with `http://localhost:8080/subscribe`
-     * Expected: consumption is waiting for message
+     * Expected: subscriber is waiting for message
-1. In a second tab of browser produce message with `http://localhost:8080/publish`
+1. In a second tab of browser publish message with `http://localhost:8080/publish`
 1. Result:
      * Listener: In a command line tool expected message: "Topic was subscribed successfuly by Listener.
 Message: Hello World!"
-     * Consumer: In a subscriber tab of browser expected message: "Topic was subscribed successfuly by Subscriber.
+     * Subscriber: In a subscriber tab of browser expected message: "Topic was subscribed successfuly by Subscriber.
 Message: Hello World!"
 1. Clean up environment
      * In a command line tool stop application with `ctrl + C`